pculture/bcp47-json/README.markdown

     git clone git://github.com/pculture/bcp47-json.git
     cd bcp47-json

+    mkdir checkouts
+    cd checkouts
+    git clone git://github.com/youngnh/parsatron.git
+    cd ..

     lein run

+Sorry about the Parsatron checkout, but you need to run from the latest master because of bugs.
+Once there's another release of it I'll fix that.

 That will overwrite the contents of `bcp47.json` with the latest data pulled from the IANA registry.